MADS699-Stock-Prediction/Prediction-Core/README.md

 # Introduction

-Welcome to the Money Moneymakers project.
-Our goal is to predict future stock returns of individual stocks by analyzing various historic financial KPIs along with sentiments extracted out of social media via natural language processing (NLP).
-This project will help improve understanding of machine learning application in the area of stock market prediction.
+Welcome to the Team 17 Moneymakers.
+Our goal is to predict future returns of individual stocks by analyzing various technical, historic financial KPIs along with sentiments extracted out of social media via natural language processing (NLP).
+This project will help improve understanding of the machine learning application in the area of stock market prediction.

 # Getting Started